RyanNolanData/QATStreamlit/README.md

 As well as changing a word's score, I'd love to one day be able to remove a word entirely.

+###Debug Mode vs QAT Output
+For the Word Pattern Matcher the App currently prints out all the elements.
+For Example What variable A is and the output after the variables.
+Minus one bug which is addressed below.
+This is not how QAT prints out words.
+A future improvement could be Debug Mode vs Live QAT Output.

 ---

 ## ✨ Open Source Involvement